dashersw/pedalboard.js/README.md

 ###State of the art

-Currently, the AudioContext implementation in Webkit doesn't support streaming audio from the inputs of your computer—line-in or microphone; but the idea is mature and development is about to be planned.
-In this context, the native implementation supports pre-recorded or generated sound buffers.
-Experimentally, Pedalboard.js implements streaming from your input through a Flash (yeah, I know, but) proxy.
+Currently, the AudioContext implementation in Webkit supports streaming audio from the inputs of your computer—line-in or microphone in only the nightly builds of Chrome Canary and soon will be a part of everyday Chrome and later Safari.
+In this context, the native implementation supports pre-recorded or generated sound buffers, as well as real-time input on Chrome Canary.
 This enables Pedalboard.js to fully function as a guitar effects stack.
+Experimentally, Pedalboard.js implements streaming from your input through a Flash proxy, too; but that's deprecated as of now, since the native version is already on the stage.
 Due to the hard-coded buffer size of 2048 samples in Flash, there's a latency of about 50ms, an audible delay.
-Unfortunately, there are no other workarounds right now; but as the native implementation is completed we hope to have a reasonable buffer size (256 samples at most, which would deliver a ~4ms delay which is acceptable).
+Unfortunately, there are no other workarounds to increase Flash stream quality; but as the native implementation rolls out to a browser near you, expect a reasonable buffer size and 0-latency input.

 JavaScript
 ------